 - The Nymi Band does not display an absolute temperature reading for the user and only provides the user with an alert when their wrist temperature is higher than their usual wrist temperature. - After the Nymi Band creates a temperature profile, an authenticated Nymi Band assesses temperature data for the user hourly.
-When the Nymi Band detects an elevated temperature for a period of time, the Nymi Band displays an alert to the user. - A SQL database contains a record of the temperature alerts.
+When the Nymi Band detects an elevated temperature for a period of time, the Nymi Band displays an alert to the user. - The Health Check Application provides Health and Safety personnel with the ability to record secondary screening information for a user when the user receives an alert for an elevated temperature. - A SQL database contains a record of the temperature alerts.
 The section Collecting Data From a Nymi Band provides more information.